1. What will my child’s typical day be like? (Three-year old)

 In addition to the creative lessons children have in class, Sunshine also

-with Miss Corbett; once a month with Miss Sarah our Nature Specialist and once per month with either Tufts Traveling Treasure Trunk, Kidstock, Curious Creatures and more.
+once a month with a Nature Specialist and once per month with either Tufts Traveling Treasure Trunk, Kidstock, Curious Creatures and more.

 10. Do you have services for children who speak other languages?